-The commercial and recreational fishing associations of the Mid-West Region provided important advice and information on fish stocks and fishing areas at the Abrolhos.
+The commercial and recreational fishing associations of the Mid-west Region provided important advice and information on fish stocks and fishing areas at the Abrolhos.
 To everyone who has contributed submissions to this and previous studies on the Abrolhos Islands and their management, thank you.

-Finally, the editors Steve Ireland and Rob Finlayson, the typists Natalie Littlefair, Jane Bailye, Louise Watson and Judith Hill, and the desktop publisher Liz Berry are due special thanks for their extensive effort in finalising the document.
+Finally, the editors Steve Ireland and Rob Finlayson, the typists Natalie Roberson, Lisa Farrington, Jane Bailye, Louise Watson and Judith Hill, and desktop publishers Liz Berry and Shaun Sims are due special thanks for their extensive effort in finalising the document.